Coronavirus, strikes…: your rights as travelers

 • or to a refund of the sums paid.

 The agency cannot impose a refund in the form of a credit note.
-You are free to decide whether or not to accept this method of reimbursement.
+You are free to accept or reject this method of reimbursement.

 If your trip has been cut short or extended due to the cancellation of your return flight or the closure of your hotel, it is up to your agency to take care of your return.
 Contact them.